Health and Safety

 In celebration of Black History Month

-In celebration of Mois de l’histoire des Noirs (Black History Month), the Alliance is honored to welcome Chicago-based Haitian fiber and mixed media artist Ameera Pernebsati Lys for a special exhibition in the Eleanor Wood Prince Salon.
+In celebration of Mois de l’histoire des Noirs (Black History Month), the Alliance is honored to welcome to the Eleanor Wood Prince Salon Chicago-based Haitian visual artist Ameera Pernebsati Lys’ new exhibition, Roots of Resilience.

 Doors at 6:00 p.m.
 Program at 6:30.
 Please enter via 54 W Chicago Ave.
+Reception to follow.
 Non-alcoholic options will be available.

 Ameera Pernebsati Lys, LCSW (she/her/hers) is a Haitian-American fiber and mixed media artist creating with textile design, indigo, Japanese Shibori, collage, stamping, painting, ink, sculpture, quilting, jewelry design, photography and graphic design.
 Ameera’s work is inspired by her Haitian heritage, traditional African culture and spirituality, and the injustices of racism.
 She has had solo exhibitions at the Haitian-American Museum of Chicago, Riverside Arts Center & Lys Arts Gallery as well as multiple group exhibitions at Hyde Park Art Center.
 Her work can be found in the permanent collection of the Haitian American Museum of Chicago.